 B.J.
-Burton is in his second year on the Old Dominion University athletic staff as the Director of Olympic Sports Marketing and Baseball Operations, as announced Jan.
+Burton is in his third year on the Old Dominion University athletic staff as the Director of Olympic Sports Marketing and Baseball Operations, as announced Jan.
 31, 2013 by athletic director Dr. Wood Selig.

 Burton will direct the marketing efforts for men's and women's soccer, wrestling and baseball at ODU, and oversee the day to day operations for the baseball program.
 He brings over 20 years of collegiate athletic marketing experience to ODU, having directed the marketing efforts at both VCU and Western Kentucky.
 As an Associate Athletic Director at VCU from 1995-2006, Burton negotiated the Alltel $2.4 million, 10-year naming right sponsorship for the basketball arena and increased sponsorship revenue by $500,000 in his last six years with the Rams.